Rogers State University undergraduate honor students wear stoles according to the following criteria.

 The mace, made of wood, symbolizes the authority of the faculty in academic matters and the practice of shared governance within the university.
 During the Middle Ages, the mace was an effective weapon in battle.
 As newer and more powerful arms were developed, its military significance diminished and it was transformed into a symbol of authority.
 The earliest ceremonial maces were borne by bodyguards of the 12th century English and French kings.
 By the end of the 16th century, they were used widely by officials of English cities and towns.
 Today, the use of the ceremonial mace is found in the British Houses of Parliament and it is carried before ecclesiastical dignitaries and in university ceremonies.

 Mace Bearer: Carrying the mace has long been a commencement tradition at Rogers State University.
 Each year, a veteran faculty member bears the mace and leads the commencement processional.
-In recent years, that veteran has been Professor Gary Moeller, who has been with RSU for 32 years.
-This year Moeller will carry the mace, which he designed.
-The mace was crafted by Jerry Emanuel, a Claremore artist.
-The mace is six-foot walnut staff featuring the gold dome of Preparatory Hall at the top and the university seal on four sides.
+The mace was designed by Gary Moeller, an art professor at RSU for 36 years, and crafted by Jerry Emanuel, a Claremore artist.
+The mace is a six-foot walnut staff featuring the gold dome of Preparatory Hall at the top and the university seal on four sides.
 Five stripes at its base signify the institution’s various incarnations, including the Oklahoma Military Academy and the present-day university.

 With roots dating back to the 14th Century, academic regalia has a rich tradition.
 In 1895, academic institutions in the United States adopted a code of academic regalia, which has been revised from time to time.
 The regalia of institutions in other countries vary, and there is not a worldwide code, but the basic elements are present in all academic costumes.